postmates/cernan/README.md

 ![Eugene Cernan, Apollo 17 EVA](Gene-Cernan-1-578x485.jpg)

 Cernan is a telemetry and logging aggregation server.
-It exposes multiple interfaces for ingestion and can emit to mutiple aggregation sources while doing in-flight manipulation of data.
+It exposes multiple interfaces for ingestion and can emit to multiple aggregation sources while doing in-flight manipulation of data.
 Cernan has minimal CPU and memory requirements and is intended to service bursty telemetry _without_ load shedding.
 Cernan aims to be _reliable_ and _convenient_ to use, both for application engineers and